molson504x/molson504x.github.io/_posts/2024-08-15-GitHub-Copilot-Custom-Instructions.md

 ![GitHub Copilot Custom Instructions Setting][copilot-custom-instructions-setting]

-We know that VSCode stores its settings in a JSON file, so we also decided to see if we could find that setting.
-Turns out, the setting name is `github.copilot.chat.customUserInstructions` and it takes an array of strings.
+Clicking on the "edit in settings.json" link opens up the VSCode settings file for the settings context you were looking at (user vs workspace).
+It also proactively adds the new setting to the apppropriate settings file as an empty array.

+This new setting is an array of objects.
+These objects can have the following properties:

+* `text` - The text of the instruction.
+This is the instruction that Copilot will follow.
+* `file` - A file to import the instructions from.
+This is generally going to be a markdown file.

  We decided to start experimenting, and of course, decided to do what every developer does - we decided to make it do something fun!
 We set up a few custom instructions to see how it would respond.

 ``` json
 ...